-The TMRS Board of Trustees has been working with the actuarial firm of GRS Retirement Consulting (GRS) since June 2008, and GRS completed its eleventh actuarial valuation for the System for the fiscal year ended December 31, 2018.
+The TMRS Board of Trustees has been working with the actuarial firm of GRS Retirement Consulting (GRS) since June 2008, and GRS completed its twelfth actuarial valuation for the System for the fiscal year ended December 31, 2019.
 As certified by GRS, the calculations for funding are prepared in accordance with Actuarial Standards of Practice, GASB principles, and state law.

 Each city has its own retirement program within the options offered by the plan.
 Each city's plan objective is to accumulate sufficient assets to pay benefits when they become due and to finance its long-term benefits through a contribution rate that is annually determined by the consulting actuary.
-During 2018, TMRS' internal actuarial staff spent much of the year communicating with cities on methods cities can use to reduce the volatility of their contribution rates.